 - 8. The issue of attributability of disease is no longer res integra in view of the verdict of the Hon'ble Apex Court in Dharamvir Singh v.
 Union of India (supra), wherein it is clearly spelt out that any disease contracted during service is presumed to be attributable to military service, if there is no record of any ailment at the time of commission into the Military Service. - 9.
 Furthermore, the issue regarding the attributability of Diabetes Mellitus has been settled by the Hon'ble Supreme Court in Commander Rakesh Pande v.
 Union of India (Civil Appeal No. 5970 of 2019) wherein the Apex Court has not only held that the Diabetes Mellitus is a disease which is of permanent nature and will entitle the applicant to disability pension, but also observed that in case where the disability is of permanent nature, the disability assessed by the Medical Board shall be treated for life and cannot be restricted for specific period. - 10.
-Regarding broad banding benefits, we find that the Hon'ble Supreme Court in its order dated 10.12.2014 in Union of India v.
-Ram Avtar, Civil Appeal No. 418 of 2012 and connected cases, has observed that individuals similarly placed as the applicant are entitled to rounding off the disability element of pension.
+Regarding broadbanding benefits, we find that the Hon'ble Supreme Court in its order dated 10.12.2014 in Union of India v.
+Ram Avtar (Civil Appeal No. 418 of 2012) and connected cases, has observed that individuals similarly placed as the applicant are entitled to rounding off the disability element of pension.
 We also find that the Government of India vide its Letter No. F.No.3(11)2010-D (Pen/Legal) Pt V, Ministry of Defence dated 18th April 2016 has issued instructions for implementation of the Hon'ble Supreme Court order dated 10.12.2014 (supra).

-- are of the view that the applicant has been discharged from service in low medical category on account of medical disease/disability, the disability must be presumed to have arisen in the course of service which must, in the absence of any reason recorded by the Medical Board, be presumed to have been attributable to or aggravated by air force service. - 12.
-Therefore, in view of our analysis, the OA is allowed and Respondents are directed to grant benefit of disability pension @ 20% for life rounded off to 50% in view of judgement of Hon'ble Apex Court in Union of India versusRam Avtar (supra) from the date of his discharge i.e. 30.04.2017.
-The arrears shall, however, be restricted to three years prior to the filing the OA, i.e., 20.01.2022 payable to the applicant within four months of the receipt of a copy of this order failing which it shall earn interest @ 6% p.a. till the actual date of payment.
+- Applying the above parameters to the case at hand, we are of the view that the applicant has been discharged from service in low medical category on account of medical disease/disability, the disability must be presumed to have arisen in the course of service which must, in the absence of any reason recorded by the Medical Board, be presumed to have been attributable to or aggravated by military service. - and Respondents are directed to grant benefit of disability element of pension @ 20% for the disability of Diabetes Mellitus Type II for life rounded off to 50% for life in view of judgement of Hon'ble Apex Court in Union of India versus Ram Avtar (supra) from the date of retirement i.e. 31.05.2020.
+The arrears shall be disbursed to the applicant within four months of receipt of this order failing which it shall earn interest @ 6% p.a. till the actual date of payment.
+However, the arrears will be restricted to three years from the date of filing of this OA or the date of applicant's retirement/discharge, whichever is lesser, in keeping with the law laid down in the case of Union of India and others Vs. Tarsem Singh [2008 (8)SCC 649].

-- 13. Consequently, the OA 94/2022 is allowed. - 14.
-No order as to costs.
+13. Consequently, the O.A. is allowed.

+14. No order as to costs.